tobiasbriones/ep-file-system/docs/file-system-protocol/index.md

 With that, stakeholders can understand the system architecture.

+Note: I have to say, this diagram is a bit out of date as if was the initial design I devised, and the state diagram below depicts this model more accurately.
+Even though, it still tells us how concurrent users can be seen by the server.

 More conceptual or technical documentation can be developed if required, but it is important to optimize for the source code as source of truth instead.